 At the ripe youthful age of 77, Fuller shows no signs of slowing down as he continues to produce one album after another.
 This terrific recording is a follow-up to Story of Cathy & Me

 (Capri Records, 2010); while these albums served as tributes to his late wife Cathy, Down Home

 has no real theme, as Fuller's band focuses its attention on laying down some phenomenal post-bop swing.
 One sampling of the hot opening title track is enough to convince anyone that truly swinging affair is about to be unveiled.
 "Ladies Night" follows, an affirmation of that feeling after Oxman, Fuller and trumpeter Alan Hood

 contributes a couple of charts with the bluesy "C Hip's Blues" and "Sadness and Soul," a more relaxing, down-tempo tune that may not swing but is pleasantly buoyed by a deliciously sweet melody.
 Bassist Ken Walker

 and drummer Todd Reid

 help Stephens pronounce the rhythm section on the expansive "Nu Groove," though Fuller and Oxman do get in their licks.
 The rhythm section once again joins forces on "Then I'll Be Tired of You," turning in the album's highlight with a gorgeous rendition of this warm-toned, 1934 standard from Yip Harburg and Arthur Schwartz.

-Down Home; Ladies Night; C Hip's Blues; Sadness and Soul; Nu Groove; Then I'll Be Tired of You; Mr. L; Sweetness; Jonli Bercosta; The High Priest.
+Down Home; Ladies' Night; C Hip's Blues; Sadness and Soul; Nu Groove; Then I'll Be Tired of You; Mr. L; Sweetness; Jonli Bercosta; The High Priest.

-Curtis Fuller: trombone; Keith Oxman: tenor saxophone; Al Hood: trumpet, Flugelhorn; Chip Stephens: piano; Ken Walker: bass; Todd Reid: drums.
+Curtis Fuller: trombone; Keith Oxman: tenor sax; Al Hood: trumpet, flugelhorn; Chip Stephens: piano; Ken Walker: bass; Todd Reid: drums.